 71 New Clear Water Bay Road, Kwun Tong, Kowloon (View on Map)

 Designed to showcase the potential of carbon-neutral architecture, ZCB (Zero Carbon Building) includes a pavilion that hosts events and exhibitions.
 Built using sustainable construction materials, the pavilion is powered by rooftop solar panels.
 Age-old techniques like cross-ventilation, a wind catcher and shading devices keep the building cool, while more high-tech features include a lift powered by its own kinetic energy.
-The surrounding green area is a pleasant respite from Kowloon Bay’s office and industrial blocks, and there’s also a park cafe, Kelly & Moss, where you can sit outdoors with a coffee, wine or beer.
+The surrounding green area is a pleasant respite from Kowloon Bay’s office and industrial blocks, and there’s also a park cafe, & Square Cafe, where you can sit outdoors with a coffee, wine or beer.

 Contemporary art gallery Osage has been based in Kwun Tong since 2004.
 Its current space on Hing Yip Street is a destination for thought-provoking exhibitions, with a particularly strong emphasis on Southeast Asian art.
 For years, Osage has supported Hong Kong artists like Adrian Wong, who is known for his cheeky, psychology-based installations and performances, and Wilson Shieh, an illustrator who uses classical Chinese ink art techniques to reference contemporary Hong Kong life.